 \subsection{Finite time model for peer influence}

-The ENAR model is also motivated from the problem of estimating causal peer influence adjusting for latent homophily in the settings of longitudinal data but perhaps with finite time points (e.g., $T=2$).
-The model is identical to the ENAR model described in the earlier section, except we do not have a time series, but only a finite number of time periods (perhaps just 2) and the asymptotic setup is with respect to $N \to \infty$.
+The ENAR model is also motivated by the problem of estimating causal peer influence adjusting for latent homophily in the settings of longitudinal data but perhaps with finite time points (e.g., $T=2$).
+The model is identical to the ENAR model described in the earlier section, except we do not have a time series, but only a finite number of time points, and the asymptotic setup is for $N \to \infty$.

-The problem can be illustrated with a causal diagram similar to \cite{mcfowland2021estimating,nath2022identifying}.
+The problem can be illustrated with a causal diagram similar to \cite{mcfowland2021estimating,nath2022identifying,o2014estimating}.
 In the causal diagram \cite{pearl2009causality} in Figure \ref{fig:DAG}, the observed variables are represented by rectangles while the unobserved or latent variables are represented by circles.
-Intuitively, the causal peer influence is the causal effect of outcome of a ``peer" who is linked in the network on the outcome of an individual.
+Intuitively, the causal peer influence is the causal effect of the outcome of a ``peer'' who is linked in the network on the outcome of an individual.
 The problem of estimating causal peer influence is then estimating the causal effect corresponding to the path $ Y_j^{t} \rightarrow Y_i^{t+1},$ conditioning on the observed network links $a_{ij}$s.

 \usetikzlibrary{positioning}